joshuarichard/amgg/README.md

 # amgg child sponsorship
-2015 Gordon College Senior Project

-Jake Buettner, Joshua Richard, and Dane Vanden Berg
+2015-2016 Gordon College Senior Project by Jake Buettner, Joshua Richard, and Dane Vanden Berg

 Preliminary system documentation for this project can be found in `planning/`

 ### Dependencies
 Node and npm are required to build this system.